Completed PhD project

 Part of the project “Expecting Limits and Limiting Expectations – Economic Expertise, Environmental Policy and Consumption, 1970-2000”

-The project examines the regulation of the energy consumption of private households from the 1970s to 1990s.
-Methodically, it focuses on the regulatory instruments, which were supposed to influence citizens’ behaviour in ecologically friendly ways.
-Based on a decentred understanding of regulation, the project investigates both governmental agencies and non-governmental organizations.
+The project examined the regulation of the energy consumption of private households from the 1970s to 1990s.
+Methodically, it focused on the regulatory instruments, which were supposed to influence citizens’ behaviour in ecologically friendly ways.
+Based on a decentred understanding of regulation, the project investigated both governmental agencies and non-governmental organizations.

-The PhD project is part of the project “Expecting Limits and Limiting Expectations – Economic Expertise, Environmental Policy and Consumption, 1970-2000”
+The PhD project was part of the project “Expecting Limits and Limiting Expectations – Economic Expertise, Environmental Policy and Consumption, 1970-2000”.